nickcrowney/thesis-project-prep/README.md

 ### Nick

 - Quiz with online teams.
 Could include geomap round with street views from around the world.
+Could form a platform for meeting fellow nerds.
 - Trend finder.
 For youtube videos, for types of content, music that is popular, holiday destinations etc.
+- use websockets to show people around you who fit in with the kind of people you want to meet or want to do what you want to do.
+Within a range.
+People could rate the people so that some basic trust is there.
+- Fact checker extension.
+Or speak to you phone which fact checks what you said.

 ### Alastair